 Use the excess heat to your advantage

 Approximately 10% of all electricity used in industry is accounted for by compressed air systems.
 It is a thermodynamic fact that around 95% of this energy is converted to heat and is wasted to the atmosphere through heat dissipated by the motor and cooling system, with the majority lost via the oil cooler.
-By re-directing the hot oil to a high efficiency oil to water heat exchanger, the heat can be transferred to water, raising the temperature to a required level for a multitude of applications during the heat recovery process to become more energy efficient while saving on energy costs.
+By re-directing the hot oil to a high-efficiency oil to water heat exchanger, the heat can be transferred to water, raising the temperature to a required level for a multitude of applications during the heat recovery process to become more energy efficient while saving on energy costs.

 Nice to have or… must have?

 The heat generated during compression is paid for as part of the process, then paid for again during removal by way of cooling fans.
 Instead of simply removing the heat, it can be used to generate hot water, heating systems, and application processes in other areas of the installation.
 CompAir’s innovative heat recovery systems delivers the opportunity to save money, energy and help to protect the environment.

 - Lower CO2 emissions